AnselBlume/partonomy/README.md

 ### Pre-trained weights

 #### LLaVA
-To train LISA-7B or 13B, you need to follow the [instruction](https://github.com/haotian-liu/LLaVA/blob/main/docs/MODEL_ZOO.md) to merge the LLaVA delta weights.
-Typically, we use the final weights `LLaVA-Lightning-7B-v1-1` and `LLaVA-13B-v1-1` merged from `liuhaotian/LLaVA-Lightning-7B-delta-v1-1` and `liuhaotian/LLaVA-13b-delta-v1-1`, respectively.
+To train PLUM-13B, you need to follow the [instruction](https://github.com/haotian-liu/LLaVA/blob/main/docs/MODEL_ZOO.md) to merge the LLaVA delta weights.
 For Llama2, we can directly use the LLaVA full weights `liuhaotian/llava-llama-2-13b-chat-lightning-preview`.

 #### SAM ViT-H weights
 Download SAM ViT-H pre-trained weights from the [link](https://dl.fbaipublicfiles.com/segment_anything/sam_vit_h_4b8939.pth).